alexandra-simeonova/drafts/luigi-docs/docs-readme2.md

 * [UX Manager](luigi-client-api.md#uxmanager) - manage appearance options such as the behavior of backdrop or loading indicators.

 ## Advanced
-* [Communication](communication.md) describes how to send custom messages between Luigi Core and Client.
+* [Communication](communication.md) describes how to send custom messages between Luigi Core and Luigi Client.

 ## Examples